-Maharashtra gets legal notice from Swiss firm over Rs 1.5 crore dues linked to CM’s Davos visit
+CM’s Davos visit: Maharashtra gets legal notice from Swiss firm for non-payment of Rs 1.5 crore dues

 The matter was “impacting international relations between India and Switzerland”, the notice said, adding that a prompt resolution was needed to prevent further disputes.

-P Velrasu, the chief of the Maharashtra Industrial Development Corporation, told The Indian Express that while he was not aware of the notice, the organisation will check the vouchers and take necessary action based on merits “at the earliest”.
+P Velrasu, the chief of the Maharashtra Industrial Development Corporation, told The Indian Express that while he was not aware of the notice, the organisation would check the vouchers and take necessary action based on merits “at the earliest”.

 The Opposition criticised the Mahayuti government for allegedly causing embarrassment to the state.
 The Mahayuti consists of the Shinde-led faction of the Shiv Sena, the Bharatiya Janata Party and the Nationalist Congress Party group led by Deputy Chief Minister Ajit Pawar.